dritani/Antique-Book-Scan/README.md

 ## License

-**Antique Book scan** is available under the MIT license.
+**Antique Book Scan** is available under the MIT license.
 See the [LICENSE](https://github.com/dritani/Antique-Book-Scan/blob/master/LICENSE.txt) file for more info.